Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

-Due to the wrong pricing, below average selling skills on the phone, and/or often not being able to show the respective home because they were at work or away for other reasons, their house now has been sitting on the market for a longer time than necessary.
+Due to the incorrect pricing, below-average selling skills on the phone, and/or often not being able to show the respective home because they were at work or away for other reasons, their house has been sitting on the market longer than necessary.

-I repeat myself but if you come across a house like that, you won’t be able to change the past decision of the owner, but you can try to fix the situation they are in right now.
+I repeat myself, but if you come across a house like that, you won’t be able to change the past decision of the owner, but you can try to fix the situation they are in now.

 If it was just for reasons that owners had a bad experience with realtors in the past or they wanted to first avoid working with realtors, chances look better to convince them.

-Should the owner decide to work with you, you may first want to take the house off the market for a little while to get rid of the stigma of a shelf warmer.
+Should the owner decide to work with you, you may first want to take the house off the market for a little while to eliminate the stigma of a shelf warmer.

-The time off the market could be used to make any necessary upgrades and fixes (maybe tailored to millennial buyers).
-After that period of time, you can relist it.
+The time it is off the market could be used to make any necessary upgrades and fixes (maybe tailored to millennial buyers).
+After that period, you can relist it.

-But if it’s upside down, you may only be able to fix the situation if you know how to structure a creative deal such as, again, a lease-purchase deal among others.
+But if it’s upside down, you may only be able to fix the situation if you know how to structure a creative deal, such as a lease-purchase deal.

 If the owner isn’t open to that either, then there isn’t much you can do, and I would move on.

-There is a lot that can be done to counter the reasons for a slow real estate market.
+A lot can be done to counter the reasons for a slow real estate market.

 As a real estate professional, you might have more influence than you think.

-You will need enough selling motivation on their behalf to be able to decrease the price, prepare and improve the product (the house), show the house, and depending on the situation, structure a creative deal for buyers.
+You will need enough selling motivation on their behalf to decrease the price, prepare and improve the product (the house), show the house, and structure a creative deal for buyers depending on the situation.

-And when it comes to potential buyers, it is important to know them so you will be able to better target and reach them on suitable marketing channels.
+And when it comes to potential buyers, it is essential to know them to better target and reach them on suitable marketing channels.